alttester-test-examples/Python-iOS-AltTrashCat/README.md

 # Python - iOS - AltTrashCat

-This repository shows a few Python tests that use the page object model and AltUnityTester to test the Unity endless runner sample: https://assetstore.unity.com/packages/essentials/tutorial-projects/endless-runner-sample-game-87901
+This repository shows a few Python tests that use the page object model and AltTester Unity SDK to test the Unity endless runner sample: https://assetstore.unity.com/packages/essentials/tutorial-projects/endless-runner-sample-game-87901

 ### Before running the tests on iOS